rwblickhan/astro-rwblickhan.org/src/content/misc/reading-recs.md

 - [Waxy.org][7] (Andy Baio): Classic blog
 - [The Untranslated][8]: Blog reviewing major literary works not yet available in English translation
 - [Robin Rendle][9]: Writer and designer known for gorgeous photo essays like ["In Praise of Shadows"][10]
-- [Maggie Appleton][11]: Programmer and independent researcher that brings an anthropological perspective to the discipline
-- [thesephist][12] (Linus Lee): Independent researcher focusing on "tools for thought"
 - [maya.land][13]: Classic personal website with a variety of "evergreen" and blog content.
 - [Granola Shotgun][14]: Bay Area urbanist / landlord with an interesting perspective
 - [Restricted Data][15] (Alex Wellerstein): Historian exploring the development of the nuclear bomb; known for creating NUKEMAP